GallagherSecurity/cc-rest-docs/training/README.md

 is because a card is a property of a cardholder.
 Do not read anything more into it:  treat it as opaque.

-## Don’t delete cards—disable them
+## Don’t delete cards:  disable them
 Generally, when you have reason to stop a card from working you want a permanent reminder of why you did it, you want to prevent another operator assigning the same card number to them later (so that if someone finds a card on the ground and tries it, it won’t open the building), and you want to